Self-Training: A Survey: Self-Training

-A classical assumption, that stems from the low density separation hypothesis, is to suppose that the classifier learned at each step makes the majority of its mistakes on observations close to the decision boundary. {In the case of binary classification, preliminary research suggested to assign pseudo-labels only to unlabeled observations for which the current classifier is the most confident \citep{Tur:2005}.} Hence, considering thresholds $\theta^{-}$ and $\theta^{+}$ defined for respectively the negative and the positive classes, the pseudo-labeler assigns a pseudo-label $\tilde{y}$ to an instance $\obs\in\ulda$ such that:
+A classical assumption, that stems from the low density separation hypothesis, is to suppose that the classifier learned at each step makes the majority of its mistakes on observations close to the decision boundary.

+In the case of binary classification, preliminary research suggested to assign pseudo-labels only to unlabeled observations for which the current classifier is the most confident \cite{Tur:2005}.
+Hence, considering thresholds $\theta^{-}$ and $\theta^{+}$ defined for respectively the negative and the positive classes, the pseudo-labeler assigns a pseudo-label $\tilde{y}$ to an instance $\obs\in\ulda$ such that:

-and $\Phi_\ell(f,\obs)=(\obs,\tilde{y})$.
-An unlabeled example $\obs$ that does not satisfy the conditions \eqref{eq:pl1} is not pseudo-labeled; i.e. $\Phi_\ell(f,\obs)=\emptyset$.
+and $\Phi_\ell(\obs,f)=(\obs,\tilde{y})$.
+An unlabeled example $\obs$ that does not satisfy the conditions \eqref{eq:pl1} is not pseudo-labeled; i.e. $\Phi_\ell(\obs,f)=\emptyset$.

 Intuitively, thresholds should be set to high absolute values as pseudo-labeling examples with low confidence would increase chances of assigning wrong labels.
 However, thresholds of very high value imply excessive trust in the confidence measure underlying the model, which, in reality, can be biased due to the small labeled sample size.
 Using several iterations makes also the situation more intricate as at every iteration the optimal threshold might be different.